 We will process responses using SurveyMonkey.
 To find out how they use your information, see the Survey Monkey Privacy Notice.

 We do not carry out any automated decision-making without any human intervention in the CYSCP.

 Please see our Cookies Policy for further information about the information we collect automatically when you use our website.

 Where we provide services directly to children or young people, the information in the relevant parts of this notice applies to children and young people, as well as adults.

 Any personal data including special category data and criminal offence data that we process about individuals is done so in accordance with Article 6, 9 and 10 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (DPA 2018).

 The legal basis:

-In some cases, we may rely on consent, this will be clearly stipulated where applicable.
-If you wish to withdraw consent at any time you can do so by emailing: [email protected].
+In some cases, we may rely on consent, such as when you take part in the learner surveys, this will be clearly stipulated where applicable.
+If you wish to withdraw consent at any time you can do so emailing: [email protected].

 The public tasks based on the public interest and legal obligations arise from the following provisions:

 Where we process personal data relating to criminal convictions and offences, this is also under Article 10 UK GDPR that covers processing in relation to criminal convictions and offences or related security measures.
 In addition, section 11(2) of the DPA 2018 specifically confirms that this includes personal data relating to the alleged commission of offences, or proceedings for an offence committed or alleged to have been committed, including sentencing.